 Chilli powder – depending on how spicy you like it

-- Add the oil, chopped onion and chopped red pepper to a large frying pan / wok along with one chicken stock cube, cumin, chilli powder and paprika and heat on high for 2-3 minutes.
+- Add some oil (or frylight), chopped onion and chopped red pepper to a large frying pan / wok along with one chicken stock cube, cumin, chilli powder and paprika and heat on high for 2-3 minutes.

 - Add 2 cups of rice (you can use normal coffee cups if you like, it’s just so you know how much water to add in) and 4 cups of boiling water along with the other chicken stock cube and the tumeric.